swoodhouse/SCNS-Toolkit/README.md

 The synthesis engine is written in F# and uses the Z3 theorem prover.
 It compiles and runs on Windows and Linux with F# 3.1 and .NET 4.5 or Mono 3.10.

+To build on Windows with Visual Studio 2013, open SynthesisEngine.sln and then select Build -> Build Solution.
+You may be prompted to give

 After compiling, the following will run the synthesis engine on the provided example:
 ```
 SynthesisEngine.exe cmpStates.csv cmpEdges.csv cmpParameters.csv cmp_initial_states.txt cmp_target_states.txt cmp_all_states.txt <output_directory>